Hi-Rel offers a variety of technical training courses at our facility for the new and experienced alike.

 This course is intended as a refresher and certification for line inspectors.
 It covers the basics of semiconductor manufacturing to establish the vocabulary used in the specifications.
 The specifications covered are MIL-STD 750 method 2072, “Visual Inspection of Transistors,” MIL-STD 883, method 2010, “Visual Inspection of Integrated Circuits,” and MIL-STD method 2017, “Visual Inspection of Hybrids.”
 This is an intensive three and a half days of lecture and a final written and visual examination.
 The course materials are Hi-Rel’s technology modules and color illustrated-annotated specification which translates each line of criteria into a detailed drawing of good and bad.

 Fee: $2500 per student, minimum 5 students.
-Contact Kristy White for availability.
+Contact Chelsey Garrison for availability.

 DPA (Destructive Physical Analysis) Seminar